 Full Sturgeon Moon

-August’s full moon, the Full Sturgeon Moon, reaches peak illumination on Monday, August 3.
-For the best view of the (nearly) full Moon, look skyward on the night of the 2nd!
+August’s full moon, the full Sturgeon Moon, reaches peak illumination in the morning hours of Sunday, August 22.
+For the best view of the full Moon, look skyward on the night of the 21st!
 Read more about August’s Full Moon.

 Perseid Meteor Shower

 August is a wonderful month for star gazing!
 It’s the month of the Perseid meteor shower, which peaks between August 11 and 13.
-This year, they peak right around the last quarter Moon, which means that the Moon shouldn’t wash out too many of the “falling stars.”
+This year, the Perseids reach their peak just a few days after the new Moon (August 8), which means that the Moon’s usual brightness won’t wash out too many of the “falling stars!”

 August Moon Phases

 New Moon: Aug.
 8, at 9:50 a.m.
 EDT

 First Quarter: Aug.
 15, at 11:21 a.m.
 EDT